pankajyadav05/-iac-load-balancing-gateway-aws/README.md

 ## Objective

-Create a scalable and highly available infrastructure using AWS services, specifically implementing an API Gateway with load balancing for backend services.
+Create a scalable and highly available infrastructure using AWS services, with load balancing.

 ## Requirements